metno/weatherapi-docs/doc/locationforecast/datamodel.md

 #### Rest of the world

 The source for our global weather forecasts is the high-resolution weather forecasting model from [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/set-i) It is used for forecasts from 0 to 10 days.
 The horizontal geographic resolution is approximately 9 km.
 Since the resolution is relatively coarse, care should be taken when using particularly the wind speed forecasts in areas with complex topography.
 It is also recommended to always include elevation information in the query for a location specific forecast.
 If elevation is not provided, the 1 kilometer resolution global topography [GMTED2010](https://www.usgs.gov/land-resources/eros/coastal-changes-and-impacts/gmted2010?qt-science_support_page_related_con=0#qt-science_support_page_related_con) is used instead to adjust the air temperature forecasts.
 Adjustments are made using a standard adiabatic lapse rate.

 Our global forecasts are updated 4 times pr day

 Historical forecasts are not available from our API.

 #### Global UV forecasts

-Global UV forecasts are provided by [Copernicuc Atmosphere Monitoring Service](https://atmosphere.copernicus.eu/) .
+Global UV forecasts are provided by [Copernicus Atmosphere Monitoring Service](https://atmosphere.copernicus.eu/) .